alozano7591/LegalLabAngular/README.md

 `ng build --configuration production --base-href=https://legallab.ca/`

-`ng build --configuration production` To create with default base-href (the correct choice is build is in root folder)
+`ng build --configuration production` To create with default base-href (the correct choice - build is in root folder)